kaishengchoi/congenial-train/README.md

 This project is the week 1 programming assignment of an online course Introduction to Embedded Systems Software and Development Environments by University of Colorado Boulder on Coursera.

 This programming assignment is about creating a simple application that performs statistical analytics on a dataset.
-This programs consists a couple of functions that can analyze an arrat of unsigned char data items anf report analytics on the maximum, minimun, mean, and median of dataset.
+This programs consists a couple of functions that can analyze an arrat of unsigned char data items and report analytics on the maximum, minimun, mean, and median of dataset.

 ## Author